openstad/openstad-headless/doc/getting-started.md

 docker rm -f $(docker ps -a -q); docker volume rm $(docker volume ls -q)
 ```

+### Notes

+- Creating the config creates a mysql password.
+Composing the containers will create a mysql container that will re-use previously created data-volumes if they exist.
+That previously created volume will use an earlier mysql password.
+In other words: if you re-run the config command you need to delete existing volumes before you rebuild the containers.

 ### ToDo's

+- Verzin een oplossing voor het issue onder notes
 - Mailen doet ie nog helemaal niet.
 Er is wel een mailhog server, dus dat is vermoedelijk vrij simpel
 - Configuratie opties zijn nu nog beperkt (gerelateerd: API config/local.js moet er uit)
 - Ik wil er eigenlijk nog een nginx server voor zetten